How Dr. Rishi Diagnoses Diabetes Mellitus?

 Medical History and Exam

-He reviews your family history of diabetes, weight, lifestyle habits, and other risk factors.
+He examines your family history of diabetes, weight, lifestyle habits and other risk factors.

 Blood Tests